 Safety research supporting Vision Zero Safety research supporting Vision Zero

-At Auckland Transport, we work towards a goal of zero deaths and serious injuries by using research, data and evidence that supports Vision Zero, the international benchmark for transport safety.
+At Auckland Transport (AT), we work towards a goal of zero deaths and serious injuries by using research, data and evidence that supports Vision Zero, the international benchmark for transport safety.

 This ethics-based approach has been successful in other countries, having originated in Sweden, where roads are built to prioritise safety over speed or convenience.
 Also known as the Safe System approach, this model emphasises that road safety is the shared responsibility of transportation system designers and road users.